 The Blackstone Hotel, known as the “Hotel of Presidents” has long been one of the most prestigious spots in Chicago.
-Located on Michigan Avenue in the South Loop, the grand hotel has hosted a dozen U.S. Presidents and countless celebrities, such as Marilyn Monroe, since its construction in 1910.
+Located on Michigan Avenue in the South Loop, just a few blocks from where our 1893 World’s Fair Tour begins, the grand hotel has hosted a dozen U.S. Presidents and countless celebrities, such as Marilyn Monroe, since its construction in 1910.
 Looking closely at its architecture we can find signs of this opulent, elite history.

 The Blackstone Hotel’s Powerful Location and Style

 The building’s location, size, and prestige played a big role in its lasting popularity.
 A century ago, when the Blackstone was built by the Drake Brothers (they also built the Drake Hotel), its neighborhood was the bustling hub of North American train traffic.
 Notably, the Capitol Limited from DC to Chicago pulled into Grand Central Station, only a few blocks to the west.
 Its frontage on Michigan Avenue also gives guests easy access to Grant Park and the Chicago Coliseum down the street.

 The size and style of the Blackstone Hotel also set it apart from competitors.
 The hotel soars 22 stories above the park, which placed it among the city’s tallest buildings upon completion.
 Then as now, elite elevations turn buildings into hot spots.

 Politicians and Presidents would have also prized its patrician architecture.
 It’s style dances between neo-Classical Beaux Arts and neo-Baroque Second Empire.
 The Beaux Arts style, which was popularized at the 1893 World’s Columbian Exposition, revived the forms of Renaissance and Greco-Roman architecture.
 The Blackstone’s lower-level arched windows and Grecian pediments of terracotta are definitely Beaux Arts features.